th1275/sparse_numba/README.md

 ### Current Features
 - UMFPACK solver integration with Numba compatibility
+- SuperLU solver integration with Numba compatibility
 - Support for CSC, COO, and CSR sparse matrix formats
 - Efficient parallel solving for multiple systems

 ### Limitations
-- Currently, only the UMFPACK solver is integrated
+- The UMFPACK DLL files are not redistributed in this tool
-- SuperLU and other solvers are under development
+- Other solvers are under development
 - Performance may be limited for extremely ill-conditioned matrices
 - **Only developed for Windows**, other platform will be supported soon